simkovic/wolfpackRevisited/code/README.md

 * Evaluation.py - contains functions used in the analyses

+* Trajectory.py - used to generate the trajectories

 * Experiment.py - run the experiment and replay data

+* Tobii.py - eyetracker controller

 * Settings.py - settings for the experiment

 * Constants.py - constants used by the experiment

 Dependencies
 -----------